Macao jails Suncity founder 18 years over illegal gambling

 The junket sector slumped after Chau’s arrest, with Suncity shutting its VIP rooms.
 In January last year, Macao police also arrested Levo Chan, a former boss of another leading junket business, for allegedly running illegal gambling operations.

-The casino hub is ramping up for a tourism and casino recovery after China eases its COVID restrictions in recent weeks.
+The casino hub is ramping up for a tourism and casino recovery after China eases its COVID-19 restrictions in recent weeks.
 In 2022, its gambling revenues were halved to $5.3 billion from a year earlier.